Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - `local`, a first-class artifact scheme for resolving artifacts from the local filesystem.
 - `oci`, the canonical scheme for registry-backed artifacts.

 The primary scenarios are a consistent artifact-reference experience across modules and extensions and local artifact development in monorepos.
-This proposal preserves existing `br` references and `moduleAliases` configuration without warnings or required migration.
+This proposal preserves existing `br` references, `moduleAliases` configuration, and `moduleAliasesMock` behavior without warnings or required migration.

 ## Terms and definitions